 Is planning approval required for single dwellings on land zoned residential?
 Generally a planning permit is not required for a single dwelling on land zoned residential.
-A planning permit is required if one of the following applies: the lot size is less than 300sqm or 500sqm if specified in a schedule to a residential zone; an Overlay applies to the lot e.g. Neighborhood Character Overlay; or another planning scheme control that triggers a planning permit applies, such as a local planning policy.
+A planning permit is required if one of the following applies: • the lot size is less than 300sqm or 500sqm if specified in a schedule to a residential zone; • an Overlay applies to the lot e.g. Neighbourhood Character Overlay; or • another planning scheme control that triggers a planning permit applies, such as a local planning policy.
 Is there a statutory timeframes for planning approval (where required)?
 Yes.
 Local councils have 60 statutory days from the date the application is received to determine the application.
 The statutory days clock is turned off and back on during elements of the assessment process, meaning the overall days to assess and determine the application can be greater than the 60 statutory days.
 Is there a fast track assessment pathway for dwellings?
 Yes.
 Fast track assessment pathways for single dwellings are; the Small Lot Housing Code (the Code) and VicSmart.
 Though the uptake of these fast track pathways is generally low.
 Provided a lot is identified as a lot to be assessed against the Code via a restriction on title the Code eliminates the need for a planning permit on lots less than 300 square metres where a clear set of house design and siting standards are met.
 Currently the geographic application of the Code applies only to the Urban Growth Zone (Melbourne's greenfield growth areas) and some limited regional locations.
 State government is currently considering ways in which the Code could be expanded.
 To determine if an applicant qualifies to utilise VicSmart is generally considered a convoluted and debated process and several local councils typically do not encourage or promote its use.
-Until recently there were only two dwelling types that qualified for the SLHC process.
-The government has now added a third dwelling type intended to be the densest product and is best located within the vicinity of town centres.

 Is there a statutory time for fast track?
 SLHC - No, as a planning permit not required if prescribed provisions are met an assessment and approval is undertaken by a private building surveyor.
 VicSmart - local council has 10 business days to issue a planning permit.
 If the 10 business days is exceeded the applicant can apply to have the matter reviewed at VCAT.
 Who is responsible for issuing building approvals?
 Building permits can be issued by either a private building surveyor or the municipal building surveyor.
 Is there a statutory timeframe for building approvals?
 No. Though a building permit issued by a private building surveyor must be lodged with the relevant council within five days of it being issued.